Fraunhofer-IMS/AIfES_for_Arduino/README.md

 | aiopti_adam.h Adam | aiopti_adam_f32_default() |

 ## Installation
+You can download and install AIfES® (search for aifes) with the Arduino library manager.

+Manual download:
 Download the AIfES repository as a ZIP archive and follow these instructions:
 <https://www.arduino.cc/en/guide/libraries>